apolichronopoulos/adventofcode/puzzles/2023/11/puzzle.md

 Starting with the same initial image, expand the universe according to these new rules, then find the length of the shortest path between every pair of galaxies.
 What is the sum of these lengths?

-Answer:
+Your puzzle answer was 512240933238.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Share] this puzzle.